astrotars/the-stream-swiftui/README.md

 In this post, we'll be creating a simple social network with SwiftUI, called Stream Flutter, that allows a user to post messages to followers.

-The app will allow a user to post a message to their followers and view people they follow's updates.
+The app will allow a user to post a message to their followers and view updates from people they follow.
 Stream's [Activity Feed API](https://getstream.io/activity-feeds/), combined with Swift, make it straightforward to build this sort of complex interaction.
 All source code for this application is available on [GitHub](https://github.com/psylinse/the-stream-swiftui/).
 This application is fully functional on both iOS and Android.

 To keep things focused, we'll be showing the more important code snippets to get the idea of each part across.
 Often there is context around those code snippets which are important, such as layout or navigation.
 Please refer to the full source if you're confused on how something works, or how we got to a screen.
 Each snippet will be accompanied by a comment explaining which file and line it came from.

 To build our social network we'll need both a backend and a mobile application.
 Most of the work is done in the mobile application, but we need the backend to securely create frontend tokens for interacting with the Stream API.

 For the backend, we'll rely on [Express](https://expressjs.com/) (Node.js) leveraging Stream's [JavaScript library](https://github.com/GetStream/stream-js).